 Coordinate aquatic development activities, in order to optimise resource utilisation across the City of Birmingham in conjunction with Warwickshire ASA, the County Sports Partnership (CSP) and its Community Sports Network (CSN); for the benefit of the whole community.
 To work in partnership with appropriate individuals and agencies, in order to coordinate aquatic development programmes to maximise participation in swimming and aquatic sports/activities at all levels.
 To ensure player pathways and talent development are optimised.

-Swimming related Sports Action Groups are an integral part of the development structure of Warwickshire ASA, and will coordinate activities with the County Development Technical Committee.

 Objectives

-To operate in a manner where the primary concern is the well being and development of all aquatic participants.
+To operate in a manner where the primary concern is the well-being and development of all aquatic participants.

-To promote, coordinate and encourage the participation in and development of; aquatic activities within the CSP.
+To promote, coordinate and encourage the participation in and development of; aquatic activities.

 To ensure that sport and non-sport equity requirements are achieved and maintained within the group's activities; and that this principal be supported by all member organisations.

-To promote player pathways and talent development throughout the CSP.
+To promote player pathways and talent development.

 Membership